lgatto/lgatto.github.io/_drafts/2015-09-24-programming-with-pen-and-paper.md

 way.
 While the interface is without any doubt great and easy to navigate for someone who gets the bigger picture, I think it is still overwhelming for a newcomer.
-When trying to learn Scratch programming using this [book](https://www.nostarch.com/scratch), he was focusing on the final product, a computer game he could play with (and that he imagined as sophisticated than was he plays with on the DS of tablet), rather than the process of creating it.
+When trying to learn Scratch programming using this [book](https://www.nostarch.com/scratch), my son was focusing on the final product, a computer game he could play with (and imagining one as sophisticated as the ones plays with on the DS of tablet), rather than the process of creating it.
 In other words, the computer was more of a distraction rather than a tool to create, or think about how to create something.